jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

 1. Set a minimum block size of `12em` from `--min-size`.
 2. If `calc-size()` is supported, use it as before.
-3. Otherwise, if the picker has fewer than 4 options or 2 optgroups, remove the minimum block size, and prevent it from shrinking when it hits the edge of the viewport.
+3. Otherwise, if the picker has fewer than 4 options and fewer than 2 optgroups, remove the minimum block size, and prevent it from shrinking when it hits the edge of the viewport.

 And here's the result: